-LWF is assessing the situation in Ukraine and neighbouring countries while already providing humanitarian assistance to refugees in Poland and IDPS in Ukraine through local partners and member churches.
-The assistance provided so far is in the form of food, shelter and NFI distribution.
-The emergency response is led by the LWF World Service Global Humanitarian Team in close collaboration with the Department of Theology

-Mission and Justice, the Office of the General Secretary, and the Department of Planning and Coordination.
-From the onset of the crisis, LWF has been coordinating with member churches in Poland, Slovakia, Hungary, Romania and Ukraine to scale-up operations to ensure safe and dignified arrival of Ukrainian refugees.
-LWF has finalized is registration in the country as Fundacja LWF and has also set up an office in Warsaw to support the Member Churches in scaling up the response rapidly and significantly.
+LWF is establishing its presence in Ukraine and supporting member churches initiatives in neighbouring countries while already providing humanitarian assistance to refugees in Poland and IDPs in Ukraine through local partners and member churches.
+The assistance provided so far is in the form of food, shelter and NFI distribution, multipurpose cash assistance, mental health and psychosocial support, and protection.
+The emergency response is led by the LWF World Service Global Humanitarian Team in close collaboration with the Department for Theology Mission and Justice, the Office of the General Secretary, and the Department for Planning and Coordination.
+From the onset of the crisis, LWF has been coordinating with member churches in Poland, Slovakia, Hungary, Romania and Ukraine to ensure safe and dignified arrival of Ukrainian refugees.
+LWF has finalized its registration in Poland as Fundacja LWF and has also set up an office in Warsaw and six centres to provide protection and cash assistance in collaboration with the LWF member church in Poland (ECACP) and local organizations and this has translated in a quick scale up of the response.

-LWF has mobilized Global Humanitarian Team emergency professionals in Warsaw, Poland who have experience working in the refugee contexts in emergency assessment, coordination and response in different continents.
-Its HQ Geneva Office also has sectoral expertise in WASH, Livelihood, Safeguarding, Gender, Protection and Psychosocial Support areas, who are directly supporting to the planned response.
+In the inception phase of the response LWF has mobilized Global Humanitarian Team emergency professionals in Warsaw, Poland who have experience working in refugee contexts in emergency assessment, coordination and response in different continents.
+Its HQ Geneva Office also has sectoral expertise in WASH, Livelihood, Safeguarding, Gender, Protection and Psychosocial Support areas, who are directly supporting the response.

-The capacity of LWF's office in Prague has been strengthened with additional staff and training to be able to provide regional coordination and technical support to the members' churches such as robust PMERL, digital data management, safeguarding and other programmatic, as well as administrative support to ensure effective assistance to those in need.
+The capacity of LWF's office in Prague has been strengthened with additional staff and training to be able to provide regional coordination and technical support to the LWF response, including partner organizations and member churches, such as robust PMERL, digital data management, safeguarding and other programmatic, as well as administrative support to ensure effective assistance to those in need.
 LWF has been mobilizing technical human resources to engage as needed, including staff for the inter-agency needs assessment and the coordination of the response.